Skip to main content

 Arrange the cards in the order you want pages to appear in the final document.
 If a file contains pages you do not need, use the Split PDF tool first to extract only the relevant pages, then merge the extracted portions.

 Click the Merge button.
 The combined PDF downloads automatically.
-The entire process runs in your browser — no files are uploaded to any server, and no account is required.
+The entire process runs client-side via PDF-lib, with no account required (see our processing model for details).

 After merging: next steps